 Ensure that the drill attachment is attached to the CNC machine.
 The proper attachment should screw in at the top.
 If it is not attached, it should be found in the compartment at the top of the bench.

-Place Texas shaped Jig into CNC clamp and tighten to the point that a Texas can easily slide in and out of the jig but not move side to side.
+Place Texas-shaped Jig into CNC clamp and tighten to the point that a Texas can easily slide in and out of the jig but not move side to side.

 Plug in all X Y & Z axis stepper motors to the corresponding cables coming out of the computer to the left of the CNC bench.